A dental crown may be fitted with or without a root canal. However, most dental cap procedures do not require a root canal crown.

-A temporary crown is a type of tooth cap that is fitted by your dentist and left for only a short length of time.
+A temporary crown is a tooth cap fitted by your dentist and left for a short time.

 Your dentist uses a non-toxic adhesive to bond the crown to your natural tooth.

-This adhesive can be weakened with ease whenever the crown is due to be removed which could be in 2 to 3 weeks from the day the crown is fitted.
+This adhesive can be easily weakened whenever the crown is due to be removed, which could be in 2 to 3 weeks from the day the crown is fitted.

-This type of crown procedure is recommended by your dentist when you need to fit a permanent crown at some point in time.
+This type of crown procedure is recommended by your dentist when you need to fit a permanent crown at some point.

 Your dentist will perform a permanent dental crown procedure using strong, durable tooth cap materials.